ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   Build systems are designed to be both correct and fast, achieving this largely through the use of robust dependency graphs defining the inputs for every build target in the project (source files, configuration, tools) and clever hashing of file contents such that even if a files time stamp has changed, if the file remains genuinely the same, then re-compilation does not need to occur for that file, greatly reducing compile times.

-  Nix is as much a build system as it is a package manger.
-Nix can build software form source and distribute it as package.
-A Nix package is a expression in the Nix programming language which will evaluate to a derivation, a sequence of build steps needed to generate the data required to make a given piece of software.
+  Nix is as much a build system as it is a package manager.
+Nix can build software form source and distribute it as a package.
+A Nix package is an expression in the Nix programming language which will evaluate to a derivation, a sequence of build steps needed to generate the data required to make a given piece of software.
 Nix expressions describe how to build packages from source and collected in the _nixpkgs_ repository.
-Using these expressions the Nix package manger can build binary packages, as well a development environments known as Nix-shells.
-Nix has uses its own immutable abstraction of the file system known as a _Nix store_.
+Using these expressions the Nix package manager can build binary packages, as well as development environments known as Nix-shells.
+Nix uses its own immutable abstraction of the file system known as a _Nix store_.

   The default `nix store` on the local files systems is `/nix/store`.
 Inside a `nix store` there are a collection of _store objects_, a store object can consist of:
   - A file system object as data